samamahmoud272/laravel_test/README.md

 ## API Routes Documentation

+### Postman Collection

+You can use the provided Postman collection to test the API routes.
+Import the `REST API basics- CRUD, test & variable.postman_collection.json` file into Postman to get started quickly.

-You can test the API routes using Postman.
+OR You can test the API routes using Postman.
 Below are the available routes and their descriptions:

 ### Authentication Routes